Retro Console – What is a Retro Console?

 - By generation (8-bit gaming, 16-bit gaming, 32-bit gaming).

 Modern retro console is a device that was built after obsolete or discontinued gaming system and it’s purpose is to emulate, or to be able to read and play original vintage media (cassettes, discs, floppies or any other format necessary) to play video games from the past.

-Here are few of the modern retro consoles released:
+Here are few of the modern retro gaming devices released: